beehive-lab/TornadoVM/.github/pull_request_template.md

 #### Backend/s tested

-Mark the affected backends by the PR.
+Mark the backends affected by this PR.

 - [ ] OpenCL
 - [ ] PTX